Home Health Burnout syndrome: causes, symptoms, what to do

 profvygoranie_pedagogov

-Factors affecting the likelihood of burnout:
+Factors influencing the possibility of burnout:

 • regular communication with people;

-• high emotional workload;
+• high emotional load;

-• great responsibility associated with the education of children;
+• Greater responsibility associated with children's education;

 • underestimation of the difficult work of a teacher by management and society.

-Burnout syndrome develops gradually and has three main stages.
+Professional burnout syndrome develops gradually and has three main stages.

 First stage: